-An OSHA best practices guide can refresh your sense of the critical aspects of compliance so that your business does not experience any costly violations.
+An OSHA best practices guide can indicate recommended practices for safety and health programs so that your business does not experience any costly violations.

 The OSHA law applies to all businesses unless they are excluded.
 Examples of excluded businesses are governmental bodies, churches, and the self-employed.
 Throughout the nation, the majority of private companies are legally required to be OSHA-compliant.

 This OSHA best practices guide is intended to help you focus on ways that you can strengthen your approach and avoid violations.

 Here are a few key best practices to maintain OSHA compliance straightforwardly and seamlessly:

 1. Post basic OSHA information for employees to see.

 The OSH Act guarantees US workers that they will be informed of their rights and responsibilities in the workplace.
 This part of OSHA compliance is accomplished by simply posting OSHA 3165, OSHA’s free workplace poster.
 It should be displayed somewhere that it is visible to both current and potential employees.

 Any OSHA best practices guide would be incomplete without a discussion of training.
 Make sure that everyone in the workplace is performing their jobs correctly if you want to avoid accidents.
 Those who work for your company should know about hazards and how to control them.
 They should clearly understand the tools and materials involved in their jobs.

 Federally recommended strategies to help with OSHA training include these actions: